JOYCE NANFAN (d.1542)

 THEOPHILA NEWTON (d.1577+)

 Theophila Newton was one of the twenty-one children of Sir John Newton or Cradock of East Harptree, Somerset and Hanham, Gloucestershire (c.1505-1568) and Margaret Poyntz (c.1505-1559).
-She married William Butler of Great Badminton, Gloucestershire (1534-August 5, 1577) and was the mother of his son Nicholas and two daughters.
+She married William Butler of Great Badminton, Gloucestershire (1534-August 5, 1577).
+Their children were Nicholas and two daughters.
 According to the History of Parliament he left each daughter £500, £200 to his sister Margaret, and all his goods to his son.
 The entry does not mention a widow but does state that the will was not proved until 1586.
 According to A Memory of Honour: the life of William Brooke, Lord Cobham by David McKeen, Theophila Butler of Badminton is wrongly identified as the wife of William Somerset, 3rd earl of Worcester (1527-February 21, 1588/89) because of a mistaken reading of a manuscript entry (MS Harl.
 1041 f57) made c.
 1620 (CP XII, ii, 854) and repeated in the 1623 Visitation of Gloucester (printed 1885).
 Her second husband was William Paratt of Pantglas, Gwynedd, Wales.
 Portrait: c.
 1567 is called Theophila, countess of Worcester, but given McKeen’s research this may also be in error.

 JOAN NICHOLLS (1502-1578)

 Joan Nicholls was the daughter and heiress of John Nicholls (d.1531), merchant taylor of London, and his first wife.
 She married Thomas Offley or Ofley of Madeley(c.1500-August 1582), another merchant taylor and a native of Stafford, Staffordshire who was Lord Mayor of London in 1556.
 One source says they married in 1532 and another that they were married for fifty-two years.
-They had three sons, including Henry (c.1538-November 13, 1612+).
+Their three sons included Henry (c.1538-November 13, 1612+).
 An inventory of their house at Hackney, taken in 1582, can be found online at http://www.tudorbritain.org/life/bedroom.asp

 HELEN NICOLSON (1504-April 10, 1594)